Tuscany: Literature

 Several famous writers and poets are from Tuscany, most notably Florentine author Dante Alighieri.
 Tuscany's literary scene particularly thrived in the 13th century and the Renaissance.

 In Tuscany, especially in the Middle Ages, popular love poetry existed.
 A school of imitators of the Sicilians was led by Dante da Maiano, but its literary originality took another line – that of humorous and satirical poetry.
-The democratic form of government created a style of poetry that stood strongly against the medieval mystic and chivalrous style.
-Devout invocation of God or a lady came from the cloister and the castle; in the streets of the cities everything that had gone before was treated with ridicule or biting sarcasm.
-Folgóre da San Gimignano laughs when in his sonnets he tells a party of Sienese youths the occupations of every month in the year, or when he teaches a party of Florentine lads the pleasures of every day in the week.
-Cenne della Chitarra laughs when he parodies Folgore's sonnets.
-The sonnets of Rustico di Filippo are half-fun and half-satire, as is the work of Cecco Angiolieri of Siena, the oldest humorist we know, a far-off precursor of François Rabelais and Michel de Montaigne.
+The democratic form of government created a style of poetry that stood against the medieval mystic and chivalrous style.

 Another type of poetry also began in Tuscany.
 Guittone d'Arezzo made art abandon chivalry and Provençal forms for national motives and Latin forms.
 He attempted political poetry, and although his work is often obscure, he prepared the way for the Bolognese school.
 Bologna was the city of science, and philosophical poetry appeared there.
 Guido Guinizelli was the poet after the new fashion of the art.
 In his work, the ideas of chivalry are changed and enlarged.
 Only those whose heart is pure can be blessed with true love, regardless of class.
 He refuted the traditional credo of courtly love, for which love is a subtle philosophy only a few chosen knights and princesses could grasp.
 Love is blind to blasons but not to a good heart when it finds one: when it succeeds it is the result of the spiritual, not physical affinity between two souls.
 Guinizzelli's democratic view can be better understood in the light of the greater equality and freedom enjoyed by the city-states of the center-north and the rise of a middle class eager to legitimise itself in the eyes of the old nobility, still regarded with respect and admiration but dispossessed of its political power.